chrisburnell/chrisburnell.com/_posts/2016-04-18-middle-out.md

 ---

-I wrote about this talk in another article, [April LWS Talk]({%- post_url 2016-04-29-april-lws-talk -%}), if you’re interested in more detail or want to read about what I learned from giving my first public talk.
+I wrote about this talk in another article, [April LWS Talk]({% post_url 2016-04-29-april-lws-talk %}), if you’re interested in more detail or want to read about what I learned from giving my first public talk.

-{%- include content/heading.html title='Slides' -%}
+{% include content/heading.html title='Slides' %}

 <figure>
     <div class="media  media--speakerdeck">